 Presidential elections in the Maldives took place on 23 September 2018 and were won by Mr. Ibrahim Mohamed Solih, the joint candidate of four opposition parties.
 Following his election, all members of parliament in detention were released, apparently on bail.
-Mr. Qasim Ibrahim, who has been in Germany
+Mr. Qasim Ibrahim, who has been in Germany since being convicted of vote buying in 2017, was also released on bail.
+On 8 October 2018, the

-Case MDV-Coll-1
+Case MDV-COLL-01